 This is a very drought-tolerant salvia, with silvery-white stems and under-leaves, and very deep navy - almost black - flowers held in silver-green calyces, forming a most effective combination.
+It hails from Peru.
 The whole plant has a sticky feel, and it seems to trap pests this way.
 The leaves have an astringent fragrance.
 It is a sprawling plant with slim stems up to 1m long and benefits from support from plant cradles or nearby shrubs.
 Its width is around 1m.
 It flowers over a long period from late spring to autumn; even in winter in mild climates.
 It likes quite a dry, sunny position and can cope with considerable lack of water; it can cope with a bit of shade as well.
 It is excellent if grown in a container.
 The colour of the blooms calls out for dark companions, such as a black-leaved Phormium cultivar.
 Remove lanky stems during the growing season and prune hard in late winter.
+It is frost-sensitive.